spencertipping/tau/sigma.md

 There are two ways we define topologies:

-1. Explicitly and up-front, with forward references to stream processors
+1. Explicitly and up-front, with references to stream processors
 2. Implicitly as side-taps from a chain, e.g. debug/monitor outputs

 Notationally, this means we define topology and processing at the same time in general -- but with some out-of-line elements.

+**NOTE:** we need to be able to instantiate a ψ and create a Γ that refers specifically to that ψ.
+This is effectively a pinned global data processor that goes out of scope when all referring Γs are deallocated.
+These boxed ψs must be of a subclass that provides `operator()(Ξ&)` to accept new hookups.

 ## Γ processor symbol table